2020PB/police-brutality/reports/Oregon.md

 While dispersing protesters using tear gas and impact munitions (believed to be pepper balls), ICE agents shot an on-duty journalist for FOX 12 Oregon.

+Another journalist posted images of impact munition wounds received on October 17th, alongside the Press vest she was wearing.

 tags: journalist, less-lethal, pepper-ball, projectile, shoot

 id: or-portland-395